bhanurp/jfrog-pipelines-task/Readme.md

 # Jfrog-Pipelines-Task

-This JFrog pipelines task performs this action.
+This JFrog pipelines task performs the following:

-this task performs below actions

 - Does some awesome work
 - Installation of a popular package